Doctor of Nursing Practice (DNP)

 2. Unencumbered RN license or APRN license

-7. Current CCRN certification.
+6. Current CCRN (Adult or Pediatric) certification.

 9. GRE scores are accepted but not required